-Over 400 JSOWs have been used in combat operations, of which more than 300 missiles were launched during Operation Iraqi Freedom.
-The AGM-154 was also deployed in Operation Desert Fox, Operation Southern Watch, NATO's Operation Allied Force, and Operation Enduring Freedom.
+More than 400 JSOWs have been used in combat operations, of which more than 300 missiles were launched during Operation Iraqi Freedom.
+The AGM-154 was also deployed in Operation Desert Fox, Operation Southern Watch, NATO’s Operation Allied Force, and Operation Enduring Freedom.

 Development history of the Joint Standoff Weapon

 The JSOW was originally developed by Defence Systems & Electronics division of Texas Instruments in 1995, under a joint programme between the US Navy and the US Air Force.
 Texas Instruments was acquired by Raytheon in January 1997.